ahl-gram/VibeExchange/README.md

 ## 🔄 Auto-Refresh System

 The app intelligently refreshes exchange rates:
-- Every 30 seconds when app is active
+- Checks for data updates every 30 seconds when app is active
 - When app returns to foreground
 - When user manually pulls to refresh
-- Respects API rate limits (1,000 calls/day)
+- Respects API rate limits with 24-hour cooldown between actual API calls

 ## 📊 Currency Data